 When visitors think of Savannah's islands, Tybee Island usually comes to mind.
-But hidden between Historic Downtown and the popular destination of Tybee are a few lesser-known islands, like Wilmington Island, Whitmarsh Island, and Island of hope, that still hold plenty of gems, especially by way of food and drink.
+But hidden between Historic Downtown and the popular destination of Tybee are a few lesser-known islands, like Wilmington Island, Whitemarsh Island, and Isle of Hope, that still hold plenty of gems, especially by way of food and drink.

 Wiley's Championship BBQ's motto is “World-Class BBQ in Your Own Backyard!”
 The name merely hints at all the competitions they’ve entered and awards their food has won.
-Husband-and-wife team, Wiley and Janet, decided to follow their dreams and open Savannah BBQ & Catering, which quickly transformed into a restaurant.
-They serve pulled pork, smoked sausage, beef brisket, chicken, St. Louis-style ribs and even the delicious burnt ends.
+They serve pulled pork, smoked sausage, beef brisket, smoked chicken wings, St. Louis-style ribs and even the delicious burnt ends.
+Take home a bottle of their infamous "Better Than Sex BBQ Sauce" or let them cater your next event or gathering!

 This Wilmington Island breakfast joint first opened its doors in 1987.
 Since then, Sunrise Restaurant has grown substantially.
 One of their specialty dishes is the Hash Brown Deluxe: crispy hash browns covered in a delicious layer of broccoli, mushrooms, onions and tomatoes, served with a slice of toast.
 They also have the more decadent breakfast indulgences, like Chocolate Chip Pancakes and Raisin Cinnamon French Toast.